 Step4.
 After confirm the sources partition and destination partition, click “Start Clone” to prompt the process.

 You can set up more by pitching on the options marked as blue.
 The “Sector by sector clone” will clone all sectors from source partition to destination partition, which can also take more time to finish.
-Well, if the destination is SSD, the “Align partition to optimize for SSD” will optimize the performance.
+Well, if transfer OS to SSD, checking the “Align partition to optimize for SSD” option will optimize the performance.

 After all this operation, wait for a minute and when the process reaches 100%, click “Finish”.
 You have done the system clone.

 Copy an operating system to an external hard drive with AOMEI Backupper will be easier.
 You can also create a system image by using the “Backup” features.
 The system backup won’t interrupt your work, so, you can backup it while working.
-AOMEI Backupper Standard does really powerful, but it cannot merge backup images.
-If you need this function or more, you can upgrade to AOMEI Backupper Professional to backup and restore your data more flexible.
+AOMEI Backupper Professional does really powerful, but it does not support Windows Server OSes.
+If you are Windows Server users, you can use AOMEI Backupper Server edition to backup and restore your data more flexible.